South African Higgo wins Gran Canaria Open by 3 shots

-LAS PALMAS, Spain (AP) — South African Garrick Higgo won the Gran Canaria Open by three shots for his second European Tour victory on Sunday.
+LAS PALMAS, Spain (AP) — Making good use of advice from countryman Gary Player, South African Garrick Higgo won the Gran Canaria Open by three shots for his second European Tour victory on Sunday.

 The 21-year-old Higgo shot a 7-under 63 for the second consecutive day to hold off a charge by Maximilian Kieffer, who finished second after an 8-under 62 that included seven birdies and an eagle.

-Kieffer was coming off a loss in the fifth playoff hole at the Austrian Open.
+This time, Higgo had a special reason to listen to nine-time major champion Player.

+“I spoke to Gary last night actually and he just said there is no such thing as a lead and you should play like you’re two behind,” Higgo said.
+“That was nice from him.
+He’s said it to me so many times but I’ve never really had a lead so I’ve never had to worry about that.”

-Higgo had five birdies and an eagle at the Meloneras Golf Course in the Canary Islands, ending the tournament at 25 under.
+The overnight leader by two shots, Higgo had five birdies and an eagle in his final round at the Meloneras Golf Course in the Canary Islands, ending the tournament at 25 under.
 His other European Tour win came last season at the Portugal Open.

 “It’s unreal,” Higgo said.
 “I can’t put it into words, it feels amazing.
 It’s quite a relief finishing now.
 It wasn’t over until the last hole really, I knew anything could happen, especially with the wind coming up.
 It was a bit stressful.”